CosmicNvim/cosmic-ui/readme.md

 - LSP UI
   - Signature help
   - Hover
-  - Autocompletion documentation
-  - Rename floating popup
-  - Rename file change notification
+  - Rename floating popup & file change notification
   - Code Actions
+- Exports values such as the border value set in `.setup` to use elsewhere in your configuration

 _Coming soon..._

 - Highlighting documentation
-- Preview windows?
-- LSP definition, references, etc?

 ## 📷 Screenshots